All Articles/

 • Moisture monitoring: Check crawl spaces and basements monthly with a moisture meter.
 Termites require 15% wood moisture content to establish colonies.

-• Mud tube inspection: Examine foundation walls, particularly on south-facing sides that receive more sun exposure and temperature fluctuations.
+• Mud tube inspection: Examine foundation walls, particularly on south-facing sides.

-• Swarm evidence: Look for discarded wings near windows and doors during spring months, indicating nearby colony activity.
+• Swarm evidence: Look for discarded wings near windows and doors during spring months.

 Preventive Measures Homeowners Can Implement